r1seika/r1seika.github.io/README.md

-# A weather App for Gaudy's frontend coding test
+# A weather App for Gaudiy's frontend coding test

 ## Available Scripts